Find your Dream Job

 7. Radiology Technician

-Some of you may be interested in using technology to get a look at what’s going on inside the body.
-This opportunity is available to radiology technicians.
+Some of you may be interested in using technology to examine what’s going on inside the body.
+Radiology technicians have this opportunity.

-An associate degree will require two years of study, and a bachelor’s degree is not necessarily required for this role.
+An associate degree will require two years of study; a bachelor’s degree is not necessarily required for this role.
 However, certification through the American Registry of Radiologic Technologists (ARRT) makes a big difference.

 Radiology technicians operate machines that can see what is wrong with a patient’s organs and bones.
 The technology used for this purpose includes X-rays, CT scans, and MRIs.

-Those who are new to this area will get to work with experts to get the hang of the job.
-When you’re not working with machines, you’ll be keeping records of equipment and the condition of patients.
+Those who are new to this area will work with experts to learn the job.
+When you’re not working with machines, you’ll be keeping records of equipment and patients’ conditions.

 8. Personal Trainer

-Working in the health world gives you the opportunity to have a beneficial relationship with the people you help.
+Working in the health world allows you to have a beneficial relationship with the people you help.
 There are very few examples better than personal trainers.

 Certification is available through the American Council on Exercise.
-Requirements being at least 18 years old and gaining a certificate for adult CPR and AED.
+You must be at least 18 years old and gain a certificate for adult CPR and AED.

-This is the best gig for fitness freaks, as you’ll be able to give people tips on exercising and eating more healthful meals.
+This is the best gig for fitness freaks, as you can give people tips on exercising and eating more healthful meals.
 Clients can include people in different age groups and with different fitness goals.

-Medical careers offer diverse opportunities to work with advanced technology and treat a variety of conditions in different facilities.
+Medical careers offer diverse opportunities to work with advanced technology and treat various conditions in different facilities.
 These professions require varying levels of certification, allowing you to develop the necessary skills for each.
-Building relationships with patients not only fosters trust but also increases the potential for future work.
+Building relationships with patients fosters trust and increases the potential for future work.

 $18.99 $6.35